YongoDavid/DEMO-NOVEMBER-2025/README.md

 05 NOV
 New day, same grind.
-Still working on phase2 of AIxEcom, i have two more demos that have been build already.
+Still working on phase2 of AIxEcom, i have two more demos that have been built already.
 I will keep experimenting on the right LM to use for phase 2.

 06 NOV
-New day, moew grind.
+New day, more grind.

 07 NOV
 Crazy weeK soooo far but we'll keep pushing regardless.

 08 NOV
-its a new week, be better everyday.
+its a new week, be better each.

 09 NOV
 New week, new day, more grind.